Smertig/banana/master/_sources/api/tg/types/input_sticker.rst.txt

    .. cpp:member:: string_t format

-   Format of the added sticker, must be one of “static” for a .WEBP or .PNG image, “animated” for a .TGS animation, “video” for a WEBM video
+   Format of the added sticker, must be one of “static” for a .WEBP or .PNG image, “animated” for a .TGS animation, “video” for a .WEBM video

    .. cpp:member:: array_t<string_t> emoji_list